payamdowlatyari/find-a-doc-app/README.md

 - [Tailwind](https://tailwindcss.com/) (a utility-first CSS framework)
 - [Framer Motion](https://www.framer.com/motion/) (animation library)
 - [Google-map-react](https://github.com/google-map-react/google-map-react?tab=readme-ov-file#readme) (Google Maps library for React)
+- [react-booking-calendar](https://www.npmjs.com/package/@demark-pro/react-booking-calendar) (Booking library for React)
 - [Zipcode-perogi](https://www.npmjs.com/package/zipcodes-perogi) (a zipcode lookup node module)

 ### Backend

-The backend functionally has not been implemented for this prototype but we can develop API and database for future versions.
+The backend functionality has not been implemented for this prototype but we can develop API and database for future versions.

 Here are a few suggestions: